-In January of 2012, we granted stock options to each of our named executive officers in addition to other eligible employees.
-In determining the number of options to award to our named executive officers, the Compensation Committee considered Mr. Alan Miller's recommendations (except as related to his own award) and took into account individual performance in light of a named executive officer's position, responsibilities and contribution to our financial performance as well as his or her potential contribution to our growth and productivity.
-In addition, the Compensation Committee also reviewed and considered the compensation data and competitive performance data prepared by Pay Governance LLC in December, 2011, including stock-based compensation, and reviewed historical company practices for awards of stock options.
-For a description of the long-term incentive awards granted to our named executive officers for 2012, you should read the Summary Compensation Table and the Grants of Plan-Based Awards Table included in this Proxy Statement.

-Additionally, in January of 2013, Mr. Alan Miller made recommendations to our Compensation Committee with respect to stock option awards to our named executive officers (except for himself) and other eligible employees.
+In January of 2013, Mr. Alan Miller made recommendations to our Compensation Committee with respect to stock option awards to our named executive officers (except for himself) and other eligible employees.
 The number of stock options awarded to each of our named executive officers during 2013 was comparable to the awards granted to each individual in 2012.
 The number of stock options awarded to each of our named executive officers in January of 2013 was as follows: Alan B. Miller (590,000); Marc D. Miller (90,000); Steve G. Filton (70,000); Debra K. Osteen (70,000); and; Marvin G. Pember (50,000).
 In determining the number of options to award to our named executive officers, the Compensation Committee considered Mr. Alan Miller's recommendations and took into account individual performance in light of a named executive officer's position, responsibilities and contribution to our financial performance as well as his or her potential contribution to our growth and productivity.
 In addition, the Compensation Committee also reviewed and considered the compensation data and competitive performance data prepared by Pay Governance LLC in December 2012, including stock-based compensation, and reviewed historical company practices with respect to stock option and long-term incentive awards.
+The grant date value of Mr. Alan Miller's above-mentioned 2013 stock option award exceeded the 75% percentile of the peer group and the grant date values of the 2013 stock option awards for Messrs.
+Marc Miller, Filton and Pember and Ms. Osteen were at or below the median versus the peer group.
+For a description of the long-term incentive awards granted to our named executive officers in 2013, please see the Summary Compensation Table and the Grants of Plan-Based Awards Table included in this Proxy Statement.

+Additionally, in March of 2014, Mr. Alan Miller made recommendations to our Compensation Committee with respect to stock option awards to our named executive officers (except for himself) and other eligible employees.
+The number of stock options awarded to each of our named executive officers during 2014, which were unchanged from the 2013 awards, was as follows: Alan B. Miller (590,000); Marc D. Miller (90,000); Steve G. Filton (70,000); Debra K. Osteen (70,000); and; Marvin G. Pember (50,000).
+In determining the number of options to award to our named executive officers, the Compensation Committee considered Mr. Alan Miller's recommendations and took into account individual performance in light of a named executive officer's position, responsibilities and contribution to our financial performance as well as his or her potential contribution to our growth and productivity.
+In addition, the Compensation Committee also reviewed and considered the compensation data and competitive performance data prepared by Pay Governance LLC in January, 2014, including stock-based compensation, and reviewed historical company practices with respect to stock option and long-term incentive awards.